Menu This site does not store any personal or financial data

 Rights to graze on hill commons: Free-roaming herds on the fells of Cumbria and Lancashire

 Many hectares of "wilderness" in Cumbria and Lancashire carry Fell ponies, using ancient rights to graze on the common land.
 They are not wild animals in the legal sense - although they do roam freely - but, like sheep and cattle, all these ponies belong to adjoining farms which have rights to run ponies on the commons.
 (For a thorough discussion of these rights please see the long article on page 76 onward in the FPS Magazine, Autumn 2019).

 Fell Ponies on allotments / intake / fell ground

 Some breeders who do not have fell rights for ponies on common land do own allotments or fell ground and run their ponies there.

 These are large stretches of rough unimproved grassland that were formerly part of a high fell but were enclosed from the 18th century onward.
 Many allotments contain hundreds of acres and are larger than some of the smallest commons.
-Although the owners have more control over potential shelter and feeding, allotment ground often lies very high and is as challenging as the fell commons, and ponies living there year-round have to be as hardy as the hill herds.
+Allotment ground often lies very high and is as challenging as the fell commons, but the owners have more control over potential shelter, grassland management and feeding.

 Encounters with Fell ponies on the fells: How to behave